Alexander-Hjelm/cheatsheets/azure-pipelines.md

 ## You do not have the appropriate permissions to manage test suites under this area path.

 Under Project Settings -> Boards -> Porject Configuration -> Areas.
 Select **Security** for the top-level area and ensure that the Build Service user has the **Manage Test Plans** and **Manage Test Suites** permissions.

+## The Git repository with name or identifier XXX does not exist or you do not have permissions for the operation you are attempting.

+Check the Collection/Project Settings: Pipelines -> Settings.
+Try and disable the "Limit job authorization scope" flags.